scottpetrovic/personal-blog/content/posts/2023-building-krita-from-source.md

 - deps-build folder
 - deps-download folder

+command that create all these folders: mkdir build install deps-build deps-download

 So we will end up with 5 folders in the end inside the ~/git/krita folder

 ## Step 3: CMake configuration Part 1 - Dependencies